alissonperez/employee-manager/README.md

 $ pip install -r requirements.txt
 ```

-To migrate and fill database with some data to test:
+Then, fill database with some data to test:

 ```shell
 $ make setupdb